oVirt/ovirt-site/source/community/get-involved/donate-hardware.md

 ## Process

 If you have spare hardware available at your datacenter that meets these requirements feel free to reach us via the [infra list](https://lists.ovirt.org).
-The system should have the last release of CentOS installed along with an SSH pubkey of one of the infra team members that will be used for bootstrap.
+The system should have CentOS Stream installed along with an SSH pubkey of one of the infra team members that will be used for bootstrap.

 Note: If you have hardware up for donation but cannot provide hosting but can ship it to Arizona - please reach out to us via the mailing list as we may have space to accomodate it in our PHX datacenter.